 - Damage or destruction of a victim's property.

-Acts of prejudice that are not criminal in nature and do not involve violence, threats, or property damage.
-Threatening words do not constitute a hate crime offense if it is apparent to the victim that the person does not have the ability to carry out the threat.
-Just because these incidents cannot be criminally charged does not mean they are not important to report.
-These kinds of incidents have negative impacts on whole communities and deserve to be elevated and understood by the public.
-Some examples of bias incidents include:
+Bias incidents are acts of prejudice not criminal in nature and not involving violence, threats or property damage.
+Threatening words do not constitute a hate crime if it is apparent to the victim that the person does not have the ability to carry out the threat.
+Bias incidents are still important to report.
+They have negative impacts on whole communities and deserve to be elevated and understood by the public.
+Bias incidents include:

 - Displaying hateful materials on private property